Integrating Financial Services Cloud with Mortgage Platforms

 4. Post-Close Retention Marketing

-The loan doesn't end at closing.
-Cloud platforms track milestones like ARM resets, PMI drop-off dates, and market rate changes.
-When conditions favor a refinance, the system can trigger automated outreach to eligible borrowers.
+The loan does not end at closing.
+Cloud platforms track milestones like adjustable-rate mortgage resets, private mortgage insurance drop-off dates, and rate-change opportunities.
+When conditions favor a refinance, the system triggers automated outreach to eligible borrowers.
+The system does the monitoring.
+The loan officer gets notified when there is an actual opportunity to call about.

 Technical Requirements for Integration